This basic gluten-free bread recipe is foolproof and gives you a healthier, better tasting and better textured gluten-free bread.

 Sieve the flour, xanthan gum, baking powder and salt into a large bowl and combine together.
 Once the water and yeast mixture has frothed up a little, add in the lemon juice, olive oil and eggs and whisk to combine.

 Pour almost all of the mixture into the flour and thoroughly combine, mixing until smooth.
 Add in the remaining liquid, little by little, until the mixture is wet and sticky, but holds its shape.

 Using a spatula, scrape the mixture into the loaf tin and smooth the surface with the back of a spoon dipped in water.
 Cut two diagonal slits across the top of the dough.
 Set aside for 15 minutes in a warm place to rise.
 Then place in the centre of the oven and bake for about 50-60 minutes, or until all sides are golden brown with a good crust.

 If the bread seems a little underdone, carefully remove it from the tin and return to the oven for 5-10 minutes.
 When tapped, the loaf should sound hollow.
 If it looks like it is going to burn on the outside, cover with foil and continue to bake until done.

 Remove from the oven or tin and leave to cool on a wire rack.
 Don’t attempt to slice the bread while still warm as is it will crumble.

-Gluten-free cooking tip: Xantham gum aids in gluten-free baking making them less crumbly and makes gluten-free pastry easier to roll and handle.
+Xantham gum aids in gluten-free baking making items less crumbly and making gluten-free pastry easier to roll and handle.
 It's available in specialist health food stores and in some supermarkets.

 See more Gluten-free recipes